tc39/proposal-iterator-helpers/README.md

 ### `.drop(limit)`

 `drop` takes an integer as an argument.
-It skips a set of value in the iterator determined by the `limit` argument.
+It skips the given number of elements produced by the underlying iterator before itself producing any remaining elements.

 Returns an iterator of items after the limit.